opendistro/for-elasticsearch-docs/docs/ad/api.md

 }
 ```

-If you specify a category field, each result associates with an entity:
+If you specify a category field, each result is associated with an entity:

 #### Sample response